Skip to content

 set_theme!(:kaneda) # set by Symbol name

-ALL_THEMES # tuple of all 11 themes
+ALL_THEMES # tuple of all themes (dark + light)

 Theme changes take effect immediately — the next view call uses the new colors.
+Pixel canvases automatically use a white or black background to match the active mode.

 Theme Struct